 Another great choice for skiers and wakeboarders is a sturdy boat with a powerful engine to tow one or more individuals.
 But while they look similar, ski and wakeboard boats have different placement of the engine, propeller, and hull.
 This is to ensure that skiers have a slight wake while wakeboarders have giant wake to perform their best.

 With a sporty chic look, the deck boat can also be a viable option for adventurers.
 Be it stern drive or single side console with an outboard engine, the ample space and stable platform make it a good choice for your waterskiing, wakeboarding, or tubing activities.

-For Cruise: When just a leisurely and comfortable cruise is what you want, a cabin cruiser is all you need.
+When just a leisurely and comfortable cruise is what you want, a cabin cruiser is all you need.
 With sleeping and cooking areas and a bathroom, this is a good vessel for a nice journey, especially in choppy waters.